 Spandex's elasticity and responsiveness make it an ideal medium for interactive art.

-- Projection Mapping and Light Art: Spandex’s smooth, wrinkle-free surface makes it a perfect screen for video and light projections.
+Projection Mapping and Light Art: Spandex's smooth, wrinkle-free surface makes it a perfect screen for video and light projections.
 Artists can project images and patterns onto a stretched spandex surface, creating a dynamic, immersive experience that changes with the viewer's movement or a pre-programmed sequence.
+Our sublimation guide covers how permanent imagery can also be integrated directly into the spandex surface, creating a fusion of printed design and sculptural form.

 3. Environmental and Public Art